smeup/jariko/docs/symboltable_serialization.md

 # Abstract
-In this document we are going to present how Jariko allows managing programs memory persistence using as approach the serialization.
+In this document we are going to explain how Jariko uses serialization to manage programs' memory's persistence.
-As everyone knows the symbol table is an object containing the program memory, and generally speaking it is nothing more than a `Map<String, Value>` with String: the variable name, and Value: the value of it.
+The symbol table is an object containing the program memory, and generally speaking it is nothing more than a `Map<String, Value>` with String: the variable name, and Value: the value of it.
-Symbol table has scope program and lives within the program, but when the program dies, if that program runs into an activation group, we need to recover its state, for this reason we have thought about serialization.
+Symbol table has scope program and lives within the program, but when the program dies, if that program finishes with RT indicator, we need to recover its state, for this reason we have thought about serialization.

 # Serialization model
 The following chart shows the objects involved with particular relevance to what happens over the time.